11/5/08

 Serve with favorite condiments.

-What I did differently: The original recipe called for using 10 hot dogs, I don’t know how they got them in there, but you can experiment.
+cook notes: The original recipe called for using 10 hot dogs, I don’t know how they got them in there, but you can experiment.
 Be really careful how you place the hot dogs in the batter as you want a 2-inch border around each dog.
-I added the heat and cheese to this and it was awesome.
-Next time I make these I’m adding some chopped jalapenos to it.
-Yeah!

 And if you want to make mini appetizers try using those little smokies for this.
 I’m sure it would be awesome.

-My baked beans are nothing more than a large can of Bush's Baked Beans (boston or molasses flavor) with 1/2 cup of brown sugar, couple dashes of heat, 1 tb of molasses, 1 tb of ketchup, salt & pepper, and 1/2 cup of thick cut cooked bacon, chopped into big chunks.
+Since some of you asked: my baked beans are nothing more than a large can of Bush's Baked Beans (boston or molasses flavor) with 1/2 cup of brown sugar, couple dashes of heat, 1 tb of molasses, 1 tb of ketchup, salt & pepper, and 1/2 cup of thick cut cooked bacon, chopped into big chunks.
 Mix all together in a casserole dish, reheat in oven at 400 degrees until bubbly.

-27 comments:
+28 comments:

 1. Very creative!!
 What a fun dish to serve up!
 And Congrats on the awards and the cookies too!!